p0tr3c/TerraKVM/README.md

 The `terrakvm` shell script is a wrapper around docker-compose which executes the ansible playbook in `ansible/playbooks/` via docker container defined in `docker/`.

 Ansible playbook executes role `ansible/roles/ansible-role-terrakvm`.
-You need to know basics of ansible in order to read the role.

 From high level point of view the role will template `terraform` configuration files via jinja2 templates.